Garage Floor Epoxy Kit - High Solids System (4 Car Garage)

 Tools Included in This Kit:

-• Mixing Tool for Drill (Drill not included)
+• (1) 5 Gallon Helix Mixing Tool (Drill not included)

-• 18" Serrated Squeegee - Highly Recommended for Faster Installation Time and to Ensure Proper Thickness.
+• 18" - 8-12 mil Serrated Squeegee - Highly Recommended for Faster Installation Time and to Ensure Proper Thickness.
 (See Instructional Video)

 • Gunite Spiked Shoes - Necessary to Install Epoxy